Motorcycle Technology - Asian Concentration

 Asian Concentration Overview

-The Asian Motorcycle Technology program is designed to provide students with a technical skill set and applied logical diagnostics approach to diagnose, service, and repair modern motorcycles.
+The Asian Motorcycle Technology course is designed to provide students with a technical skill set and applied logical diagnostics approach to diagnose, service, and repair modern motorcycles.
 Students, after completion of their core training then proceed into the Asian concentration.
 The core training areas, coupled with a student selected area of specialty, prepares the graduate for employment as an entry level motorcycle technician.

 Core classes include: